 Alternative Solution - Create a Local Admin User

-With this new Administrator account, you should be able to login to dbFront.
+Starting with dbFront 1.4.1, a new dbFrontManager is included which can create an appropriate dbFrontAdmin account.
+With this new Administrator account, you should be able to login to dbFront and continue with the configuration.